Roger Casement: Trial and execution

 Casement's trial at bar opened at the Royal Courts of Justice on 26 June 1916 before the Lord Chief Justice (Viscount Reading), Mr Justice Avory, and Mr Justice Horridge.
 The prosecution had trouble arguing its case.
 Casement's crimes had been carried out in Germany and the Treason Act 1351 seemed to apply only to activities carried out on English (or arguably British) soil.
-A close reading of the Act allowed for a broader interpretation: the court decided that a comma should be read in the unpunctuated original Norman-French text, crucially altering the sense so that "in the realm or elsewhere" referred to where acts were done and not just to where the "King's enemies" might be.
+A close reading of the Act allowed for a broader interpretation: the court decided that a comma should be read into the unpunctuated original Norman-French text, crucially altering the sense so that "in the realm or elsewhere" referred to where acts were done and not just to where the "King's enemies" might be.
 Afterwards, Casement himself wrote that he was to be "hanged on a comma", leading to the well-used epigram.

-During his trial, the prosecution (F. E. Smith), who had admired some of Casement's work before he went over to the Germans, informally suggested to the defence barrister (A. M. Sullivan) that they should jointly produce what are now called the "Black Diaries" in evidence, as this would most likely cause the court to find Casement "guilty but insane" and save his life.
-Casement refused to agree to this and was subsequently found guilty and sentenced to be hanged.
-Before and during the trial and appeal, the British government secretly circulated some excerpts from Casement's journals, exposing Casement as a "sexual deviant".
-These included numerous explicit accounts of sexual activity.
-This aroused public opinion against him and influenced those notables who might otherwise have tried to intervene.
+During his trial, the prosecution (F. E. Smith), who had admired Casement's work while he was a British consul, informally suggested to the defence barrister (A. M. Sullivan) that they should jointly offer the typescripts produced by the Metropolitan Police in evidence; these were said to be official copies of Casement’s secret diaries.
+The prosecution assumed that Sullivan hoped to save Casement’s life with a verdict of "guilty but insane".
+However, Sullivan refused to agree and Casement was subsequently found guilty and sentenced to be hanged.
+Before, during and after the trial and appeal, British intelligence showed the police typescripts to the press and to influential persons.
+These portrayed Casement as a "sexual deviant" with numerous explicit accounts of homosexual activity.
+Scandalous rumours aroused public opinion against him and influenced those notables who might otherwise have tried to intervene.
 Given societal norms and the illegality of homosexuality at the time, support for Casement's reprieve declined in some quarters.
-The journals became known in the 1950s as the Black Diaries and are still in the National Archives, whilst most of the other exhibits from the trial are in the Crime Museum in London.
+The typescripts remained secret until published in 1959 as the Black Diaries.
+Bound diaries said to be the originals are kept in the British National Archives, whilst most of the other exhibits from the trial are in the Crime Museum in London.